How to Get a Green Card in 2022

 EB5 Visa

 The EB5 visa is a special green card option which allows someone to get a green card based on making an investment in a U.S. business.
 The EB5 visa is popularly known as the ‘investment based Green Card.’
 Some people also call the EB5 visa the ‘Job Creation Visa.’
-As of November 2019, to qualify for an EB5 visa you must invest at least $900,000 or $1.8 million dollars into a U.S. enterprise.
-To qualify for the reduced investment of $900,000 you must invest in an economically depressed area called a Targeted Employment Area (or TEA).
+To qualify for an EB5 visa you must invest at least $800,000 or $1,050,000 dollars into a U.S. enterprise.
+To qualify for the reduced investment of $800,000 you must invest in an economically depressed area called a Targeted Employment Area (or TEA).
 In addition, you must show that your investment will lead to the creation of 10 full-time jobs for U.S. workers.
 Please see our detailed guide on the EB-5 visa to learn more.

 4. Diversity Lottery